LPDI-EPFL/Bottom-up-de-novo-design/double_motif/README.md

 | 75      | LV          |
 | 78      | LV          |

 The following animation shows the [best scoring decoy](./4H.gif), which was chosen as a template to select critical core positions for combinatorial sampling.
-Selected core positions encoded in the combinatorial library are highlighted in green, and the sampled surface positions are colored in salmon red.
-Mota epitope and 2D10 epitope is shown in cyan and wheat color, respectively.
+Selected core positions encoded in the combinatorial library are highlighted in green, and the sampled surface positions are shown in salmon red.
+Mota epitope and 2D10 epitope are colored in cyan and wheat, respectively.

 ![](./4H.gif)